 (b) building work carried out on premises that are to be occupied continuously (both during and outside working hours) while the work is being carried out.

-8.1.3 Should the development work:

-(a) be likely to cause pedestrian or vehicular traffic in a public place to be obstructed or rendered inconvenient, or

-(b) involve the enclosure of a public place,

-a hoarding or protective barrier shall be erected between the work site and the public place.
-Such hoarding or barrier shall be designed and erected in accordance with Council's current Local Approvals Policy under the Local Government Act 1993.

-Where necessary, an awning shall be erected, sufficient to prevent any substance from, or in connection with, the work falling into the public place.

-The hoarding, awning or protective barrier shall be effectively illuminated between sunset and sunrise where it may be hazardous to any person in the public place.

-8.1.4 Soil erosion and sediment control measures shall be provided in accordance with Council's Soil Erosion and Sediment Control Policy.

-8.1.5 All soil erosion and sedimentation control measures indicated in the documentation accompanying the Construction Certificate shall be installed prior to the commencement of development works.
+4.3 All soil erosion and sedimentation control measures indicated in the documentation accompanying the construction certificate shall be installed prior to the commencement of development works.

-8.1.6 A single vehicle/plant access to the land shall be provided to minimise ground disturbance and transport of soil onto any public place.
-Such access shall be provided in accordance with the requirements of Appendix "F" of Council's Soil Erosion and Sediment Control Policy.
-Single sized 40 mm or larger aggregate placed 150 mm deep, and extending from the street kerb/road shoulder to the land shall be provided as a minimum.

-8.1.7 Any excavation and/or backfilling associated with the development shall be executed safely and in accordance with appropriate professional standards, with any excavation properly guarded and protected to prevent such work being dangerous to life or property.
+4.4 Any excavation and/or backfilling associated with the development shall be executed safely and in accordance with appropriate professional standards, with any excavation properly guarded and protected to prevent such work being dangerous to life or property.

-8.1.8 Should any excavation associated with the development extend below the level of the base of the footings of a building or any other structure on any adjoining allotment of land (including a public place), that building or structure:

-(a) shall be preserved and protected from damage, and

-(b) if necessary, shall be underpinned and supported in accordance with structural design details accompanying the Construction Certificate, and

-(c) the owner(s) of which shall, at least 7 days before any such excavation or supporting work commences, be given notice of such intention and particulars of the excavation or supporting work.

-8.2 Notification to Council
+Notification to Council

-8.2.1 The person having the benefit of this consent shall, at least 2 days prior to work commencing on site, submit to Council a notice under Clauses 135 and 136 of the Environmental Planning and Assessment Regulation 2000, indicating details of the appointed Principal Certifying Authority and the date construction work is proposed to commence.
+4.5 The person having the benefit of this consent shall, at least 2 days prior to work commencing on site, submit to Council a notice in accordance with the Environmental Planning and Assessment Regulation 2021, indicating details of the appointed Principal Certifying Authority and the date construction work is proposed to commence.

-8.2.2 At least 5 full working days written notice must be given for the commencement of engineering works.
+4.6 At least 5 full working days written notice must be given for the commencement of engineering works.
 Such notice must be accompanied by evidence of the contractors Public Liability and Workers Compensation Insurances.
 For Public Liability Insurance this should be a minimum amount of $10,000,000.